mabreyes/hdfs-inotify/README.md

-# hdfs-inotify-example
+# hdfs-inotify

-HDFS iNotify example

-See http://www.slideshare.net/Hadoop_Summit/keep-me-in-the-loop-inotify-in-hdfs for info on iNotify, particularly slide #16
+See [this link](http://www.slideshare.net/Hadoop_Summit/keep-me-in-the-loop-inotify-in-hdfs) for info on iNotify, particularly slide #16.

 You must run this tool as the hdfs user.

-    Usage: $ java -jar hdfs-inotify-example-uber.jar <HDFS URI>  [<TxId>]
+    $ jar hdfs-inotify-example-uber.jar <HDFS URI> <TxId>

 This is a quick and dirty example.
-If you omit the TxId arg,like this:
+If you omit the ```TxId``` arg, like this:

-    $ sudo -u hdfs java -jar hdfs-inotify-example-uber.jar hdfs://brooklyn.onefoursix.com:8020
+    $ hadoop jar hdfs-inotify.jar hdfs://hadoop-node-cluster:<port_number>

-... the output might be quite verbose, as you will get all tx's
+The output might be quite verbose, as you will get all ```TxId``` information.

 So you might want to start with a large TxId and then work backwards if you don't get any events.

-(If the TxId is larger than the number of tx's then you will simply get no data back)
+If the TxId is larger than the number of tx's then you will simply get no data back)

-For my test on a new HDFS I will start will a TxId of 0:
+For my test on a new HDFS I will start will a ```TxId``` of 0:

-    $ sudo -u hdfs java -jar hdfs-inotify-example-uber.jar hdfs://brooklyn.onefoursix.com:8020 0
+    $ hadoop jar hdfs-inotify-example.jar hdfs://emr-header-1.cluster-68492:9000 4196273872

-I see output that ends like this:
+I see an output that ends like this:

     ...
     TxId = 351352